andreaslam/ZanLing-TrueZero/README.md

 git pull
 ```

-To run data generation, simply run the python training client `client.py`, `main` binary and the `server` binary as follows.
+To run data generation, simply run the python training client `client.py`, the `main` binary and the `server` binary as follows.
 Open a new terminal window for each.

+Python side (from `src/python`):

 ```
+cd src/python
 python client.py
 ```

+Rust side (from `src/rust`):

 ```
+cd src/rust
 cargo run --bin main --release
 ```

 ```
+cd src/rust
 cargo run --bin server --release
 ```

+All data (`nets/`, `games/`, `hidden/`, `python_client_games/`, `log.npz`) is read from and written to the project root automatically, regardless of where you launch each process.

 ## Running the Engine in UCI

-To use TrueZero through UCI, simply run the following:
+To use TrueZero through UCI, run the following from `src/rust`:

 ```
+cd src/rust
 cargo run --bin ucimain --release
 ```

+The engine loads its network from `nets/` at the project root.
+The compiled binaries (in `src/rust/target/release/`) can also be launched directly from any directory.

 ## What each file does